 Other San Diego Zoo Tips

-Park Way near the zebras, Elephant Odyssey, and Africa Rocks get the most sunlight in the late afternoon.
+Park Way near the zebras, Elephant Odyssey, and Africa Rocks gets the most sunlight in the late afternoon.
 During hot summer days, it’s not a bad idea to take Skyfari uphill and start at Polar Bear plunge first thing in the morning (a must-see exhibit and they’re most active early).
 Then, walk down this perimeter of the park before it gets too sunny.

 What are your top tips for visiting the San Diego Zoo?